kaiden/SE187Project/doc/test_plan.md

 This document sets forth a testing plan for testing aspects of Oracle's Glassfish V3 Java application server.
 Our team will test installation, configuration, deployment, administration GUI functionaly, and monitoring component peformance.

 ## Scope
+The overall scope of the project focuses on the testing of Glassfish V3 in the following areas:
+* Installation and deployment of the Glassfish V3 product.
+* Functionality of the Admin GUI.
+* Diverse configurations of the Admin GUI.
+* Performance validation of Glassfish V3.
 ## Document's Purpose

 Our team has created this test plan as a roadmap for evaluating Glassfish V3 according to its documenation.
+The usage of this document permits the team to ensure that major project-milestones are acheived in a timely manner.
 ## Test Criteria

 ### Installation and deployment